-In Ealing the majority of children live within a short distance of their school, making it easy for them to walk, scoot or cycle.
+In Ealing most children live close to their school, making it easy for them to walk, scoot or cycle.
 It is recommended that children are physically active for at least 60 minutes each day.
-Travelling to school in an active way can help ensure children get the recommended amound of exercise and pupils who walk to school arrive alert, refreshed and ready to learn.
+Travelling to school in an active way can help make sure children get the exercise they need.
+Pupils who walk to school arrive alert, refreshed and ready to learn.

 All schools should have school travel plans and promote sustainable and active travel for the school journey.
-The council's school travel team works with schools to help them encourage pupils and their parents to get to school in the best way and avoid unnecessary car journeys.
+The council's school travel team works with schools to encourage pupils and their parents to get to school in the best way and avoid car journeys.

 The team has developed walking maps, showing parents easy routes for walking to school.

-The team also help schools with activities to encourage active travel, such as:
+The team also help schools with activities to encourage active travel:

 - helping schools to set up walking buses